 I. Cross Examination.
 In addition to questions posed by the Hearing Panel, each party's Advisor will have an opportunity to ask the other party and any witnesses all relevant questions and follow-up questions, including those challenging credibility.
 Both the Complainant and the Respondent will submit their preliminary lists of cross-examination questions in writing to the Assigned Coordinator 48 hours prior to the commencement of the hearing.
 Cross-examinations will be conducted by the Advisors and not the parties to the complaint.
 Cross-examinations will be direct, oral, and in real time.
-Before a Complainant, Respondent, or witness answers a cross-examination or other question, the Hearing Panel Chair, in consultation with other members of the Hearing Panel, will first determine whether the question is relevant and explain any decision to exclude a question deemed as not relevant.
-The Hearing Panel Chair will oversee cross-examination in order to proscribe aggressive or abusive questioning of any party or witness.
+Before a Complainant, Respondent, or witness answers a cross-examination or other question, the Hearing Panel Chair will first determine whether the question is relevant and explain any decision to exclude a question deemed as not relevant.
+The

+Hearing Panel Chair will oversee cross-examination in order to proscribe aggressive or abusive questioning of any party or witness.